AUTOMATIC1111/stable-diffusion-webui/Custom-Scripts.md

 # Installing and Using Custom Scripts
-To install custom scripts, place them into the `scripts` directory and restart the web ui.
+To install custom scripts, place them into the `scripts` directory and click the `Reload custom script` button at the bottom in the settings tab.
 Custom scripts will appear in the lower-left dropdown menu on the txt2img and img2img tabs after being installed.
 Below are some notable custom scripts created by Web UI users:

 # Custom Scripts from Users